MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part3-receipts.md

 9. Enter the purchase order number for which you're receiving a shipment.
 You can receive items from multiple purchase orders by entering or selecting a different purchase order number in a new row.
 See *Receiving items for projects from multiple purchase orders* for more information.

     If the Allow Receiving Without a Purchase Order option is marked in the Purchase Order Processing Setup window, you can leave the PO Number field blank.

     You can enter a purchase order that hasn't been printed if the Allow Receiving of Unprinted PO option is marked in the PA Purchase Order Processing Setup Options window.

 10. Enter a project number and cost category ID.

     You can't enter a project number or a cost category if the Options \>\> Display Vendor Item is marked to display the vendor items.

 11. Enter one or more items using your company's item numbers.
 You also can enter non-inventoried items.

     Inventoried items entered for a project must be assigned to a cost category in the Budget Detail IV Items window.
 If the item isn't assigned to a budget, you must add the item to the budget.

     To add an attachment to the item, select the item and choose the Attachment Management icon to open the Document Attachment Management window.

 12. You can change the site ID to receive line items to a location other than the location specified on the purchase order, if the option is marked in Purchase Order Processing Setup.
 Changing the site on the receipt will not change the site on the purchase order.

     If you are using multiple bins and you change the site ID, the default purchase receipts bin assigned to the new site ID will replace your previous bin selections.
 If the item is tracked by serial or lot numbers, your previous lot number or serial number selections are removed.
 The Purchasing Lot Number Entry window or the Purchasing Serial Number Entry window will open for you to assign lot numbers or serial numbers.
 You can change the bin.

 13. Enter the quantity shipped.

+    > [!NOTE]
-*The Purchasing Lot Number Entry window or the Purchasing Serial Number Entry window will open if the item requires that you assign lot or serial numbers.
+    > The Purchasing Lot Number Entry window or the Purchasing Serial Number Entry window will open if the item requires that you assign lot or serial numbers.
 If you are using multiple bins, you also can enter a bin number for the serial or lot number.
-The Bin Quantity Entry window will open if an item that isn't tracked by lot or serial numbers requires you to enter bin information.*
+The Bin Quantity Entry window will open if an item that isn't tracked by lot or serial numbers requires you to enter bin information.

     If you're using multiple bins and you change the quantity shipped or the unit of measure after selecting bins for an item, you might have to modify the bin information.

 14. You can edit the unit cost or extended cost, if the Allow Editing of Costs in Receiving option is marked in Purchase Order Processing Setup.